 To help the player sort the question, you can also choose a question image.
 We recommend using an image whenever possible.
 This way, the player will be able to classify the questions quicker.
 You can choose image-only questions to sort pictures, for example.

-If you publish your SCORM course, be aware that the tracking data storage space (suspend_data) is limited.
-This game stores certain data such as the maximum score or attempts made.
-If your course is too long (more than 300 slides) or if you have used a large number of games you may have tracking issues.
+If you publish your course for SCORM platforms, be aware that the space for saving tracking data (suspend_data) is limited.
+This set stores certain data such as the maximum score or attempts made.
+If your course is very long (more than 300 slides) or if you have used a large number of games you may have tracking problems.

 Continue reading Types of elements